Dylan Walsh: Personal life

-Walsh was married from 1996 to 2003 to actress Melora Walters, with whom he had two children, Thomas Walsh born in 1996 and Joanna Walsh born in 1997.
+Walsh was married from 1996 to 2003 to actress Melora Walters, with whom he had two children, Thomas Walsh (b.
+1996) and Joanna Walsh (b.
+1997).
 After the couple divorced, Walsh married actress Joanna Going on October 10, 2004, and the two have a daughter, Stella Walsh, who was born in 2003.
-In 2010 Walsh announced he filed for divorce.
+In 2010, Walsh announced he filed for divorce.

 Walsh met Leslie Bourque and had a daughter, Amelie Belle, and a son, Hudson Scott.
-Walsh and Bourque were married June 3, 2022 in New Orleans, LA.
-Bourque is now Leslie Walsh.
+Walsh and Bourque were married June 3, 2022 in New Orleans, Louisiana.

+On August 15, 2025, Walsh was involved in a single car accident with two adult and two child occupants in Rumson, New Jersey. $5000 of electrical damage was done to a nearby residence after Walsh struck a utility pole.
+Alcohol was a likely factor in the crash, as multiple open containers were found in the vehicle.